Aameshk-Khan/Taleemabad_CERP/README.md

 **2.3.1.
 ASER Grades 1-3**

 Overall, 50.7% of all Taleemabad students met the criteria for all 3 subjects compared to 29.4% of control students at endline.
 This indicated a difference of 0.46 standard deviations compared to the control group (1.58 LAYS).
+{: style="text-align: justify"}

 During baseline, the difference between treatment and control schools is statistically insignificant from zero for English and Mathematics.
 For Urdu, however, the difference was -13.6% between treatment and control schools.
 At the endline, the difference between treatment and control schools rises to 22.9% for English and 14.6% for Urdu (both significant at 5% level).
 For Mathematics, however, the difference is -2.9% (i.e. in favor of control schools, significant at 5% level).
 Expressed in standard deviations, Taleemabad students are 0.46 of a standard deviation above control schools for English and 0.29 standard deviations for Urdu, whereas the control schools are 0.07 of a standard deviation above Taleemabad schools at the endline.
+{: style="text-align: justify"}

 **2.3.2.
 ASER Grades 4-5**

 Overall, 7.2% of all Taleemabad students met the criteria for all 3 subjects compared to 6.2% of control students at endline.
 For 2 subjects, this stood at 49.3% for Taleemabad and 46.8% for control.
 This indicated a difference of 0.05 standard deviations compared to the control group (0.4 LAYS).
+{: style="text-align: justify"}

 During baseline, the difference between Taleemabad and control students is statistically insignificant from zero for English and Mathematics.
 For Urdu, however, the difference was -8.7% between Taleemabad and control, meaning that control schools were at a higher level than intervention schools.
 At the endline, the difference between Taleemabad and control schools rises to 3.6% for English, 1.5% for Mathematics and 2.2% for Urdu (all significant at 5% level).
 Expressed in standard deviations, Taleemabad students are 0.11 of a standard deviation above control schools for English, 0.03 for Mathematics and 0.05 standard deviations for Urdu.
+{: style="text-align: justify"}

 **2.3.3.
 MELQO**

 For MELQO, the difference between average scores obtained by treatment and control schools for pre-numeracy, pre-literacy, and motor skills is calculated.
 A threshold such as one for ASER is not imposed due to a lack of available guidelines.
 At baseline, Taleemabad schools outperformed control schools by ~6 percent of the overall score in pre-numeracy but lagged behind control schools in pre-literacy and motor skills by 0.35% and 1.58% respectively.
 At the endline, the difference between Taleemabad and control schools reduced to ~4% in pre-numeracy whereas Taleemabad schools performed better than control schools in pre-literacy and motor skills by 1.6% and 3.4% respectively.
 These results are statistically significant at the 5% level.
 Expressed in standard deviations, the difference between Taleemabad and control schools is 0.16, 0.11, and 0.17 for pre-numeracy, pre-literacy, and motor skills respectively.
+{: style="text-align: justify"}

 ### 3. Analyses by CERP

 #### 3.1.
 Data Management

 Taleemabad provided six student-level raw datasets which included data collected at baseline and endline for ASER grades 1 - 3, ASER grades 4 - 5, and MELQO.
 The data cleaning process of these datasets involved a series of systematic steps to enhance data quality and analytical reliability.
+{: style="text-align: justify"}

 <ol type="I">
   <li class="list-item">The first crucial step involved a thorough revision of variable names to bring clarity and consistency across all six datasets.
 This meticulous effort significantly enhanced the usability of the data for subsequent analysis.</li>